-Bin Size - 1,100 litre Eurobin Height - 1370mm Depth - 990mm Width - 1,260mm d) The anticipated volume of waste could be calculated by multiplying anticipated number of employees by 50 litres.
+Bin Size - 1,100 litre Eurobin Height - 1370mm Depth - 990mm Width - 1,260mm

-f) Recyclable waste should be separated; in particular glass, paper, cardboard, metal cans, plastic bottles and possibly food waste.
-Some of the waste containers must be allocated to collect recyclable items, which is good practice.

-g) Arrangements should be made for the cleansing of the waste storage area with water and disinfectant.
+- c) Alternatively either 12 cubic yard front end loader bins, or 40 cubic yard roll on-roll off bins could be used to contain the waste arising.
+The latter would give to opportunity to be fed through compactors, to optimise the load being taken away, which is good practice. - d) The anticipated volume of waste could be calculated by multiplying anticipated number of employees by 50 litres. - f) Recyclable waste should be separated; in particular glass, paper, cardboard, metal cans, plastic bottles and possibly food waste.
+Some of the waste containers must be allocated to collect recyclable items, which is good practice. - g) Arrangements should be made for the cleansing of the waste storage area with water and disinfectant.
 Drainage should be by means of trapped gully connected to the foul sewer.
-The floor of the bin store area should have a suitable fall (no greater than1:20) towards the drainage points.

-h) The material used for the floor of the waste storage area must be able to withstand the weight of the bulk bins.
+The floor of the bin store area should have a suitable fall (no greater than1:20) towards the drainage points. - h) The material used for the floor of the waste storage area must be able to withstand the weight of the bulk bins.
 If the 40 cubic yard roll-on roll-off bin option is chosen, then 40 Newton metre concrete would be required to withstand regular bin movements.
-Ideally the walls of the bin storage area should be made of a material that has a fire resistance of one hour when tested in accordance with BS 472-61.

-i) If using 1,100 litre bulk bins the gradient of any path that the bulk bins have to be moved on should ideally be no more than 1:20, with a width of at least 2 metres.
+Ideally the walls of the bin storage area should be made of a material that has a fire resistance of one hour when tested in accordance with BS 472-61. - i) If using 1,100 litre bulk bins the gradient of any path that the bulk bins have to be moved on should ideally be no more than 1:20, with a width of at least 2 metres.
 The surface should be smooth.
 The collectors should not have to cart a 1,100 litre bulk bin more than 10 metres from the point of storage to the collection vehicle (BS 5906 standard).
 If the storage area is raised above the area where the collection vehicle parks, then a dropped kerb is needed to safely move the bin to level of the collection vehicle.